Collision Avoidance 2.0

 If we'd known what AIS was, and if AIS had been available for recreational vessels at that time, we would have given almost anything to have had one aboard that night.
 AIS (Automatic Identification System) allows vessels to automatically communicate their course and speed with each other and identify when there's risk of collision.
 It's the single biggest advance in collision-avoidance technology since the development of radar.
 If you navigate in waters with a great deal of commercial traffic, make trips of several hundred miles along the coast, or take your boat offshore, an AIS unit may well be worth the investment.

-Test your boating knowledge on the most commonly missed questions from our free online boating safety course.
+TThe most commonly missed questions from our free online boating safety course

 Installing An AIS